 Heswall Hall now offer a wide ranging program of events.
 From their entertaining comedy evenings to their ever popular Three Bands Live as well a huge host of tribute and original acts, all possible thanks to their Technical Redevelopment and thanks to the hardworking staff at Stage UK.

-If you’re in need of an installation, technical upgrade, or even just a box sale of equipment, don’t hesitate to Get in Touch, we’d be more than happy to help!
+If you’re in need of an installation, don’t hesitate to Get in Touch, we’d be more than happy to help!